We have many active Ministries here at St Thomas! There are a multitude of ways for any willing person to serve or be served.

 Education and Formation at St Thomas’ doesn’t stop when you turn 18!
 The women of STOC meet on Monday evenings throughout the year for Bible Study.
-Contact Tammy Wyman for more information.
+Contact Lisa Chmielewski for more information.
 The men of STOC meet on Tuesday evenings for their own Bible Study- contact Fr Mark for more information.

 Our Canterbury Crafters are a dedicated group who knit and crochet lap robes for Hospice patients, as well as warm scarves and gloves the homeless men who come to the Hospitality Center.
 The congregation then adds their own prayers and blessings to each item, to warm souls of the recipients, as well as their bodies.
-They meet on the 2nd Sundays of the Month and are willing to teach any new volunteers how to knit or crochet!
+They are willing to teach any new volunteers how to knit or crochet!
 They meet each Tuesday afternoon at the Bluemel Cafe.
 Contact Barb Miller if you would like to join them.

 Stewardship and Finance

 Stewardship is our personal response to God’s generosity in how we share our time, talent, and treasure.
-The Stewardship Team plans ways to help and encourage the congregation in fulfilling our charge to help spread the Gospel through the sharing of these resources.
-Then the Finance Committee does the boring and hard work of planning out what can be done with the physical resources we have to use.
+The Stewardship Team, led by Ross Worzalla, plans ways to help and encourage the congregation in fulfilling our charge to help spread the Gospel through the sharing of these resources.
+Then the Finance Committee does the hard work of planning out what can be done with the physical resources we have to use.
 These people have a thankless job, but St Thomas couldn’t survive without all of their hard work and dedication!

 Communications is responsible for maintaining the church website, assembling newcomer’s information packets, and sending out the monthly newsletter, the Canterbury Tale.
-Contact Kathie Hein with any questions.
+Contact Margaret Done with any questions.
 Contact Pam Kasper with anything you’d like added to the Tale.

 Building and Grounds